 Does that mean we shouldn't be concerned about coronavirus?
 No, as that is rapidly changing.
 Coronavirus cases are now in almost every state, with community spread already established in several.
 It is more serious than the flu because for one there is no vaccine or treatment for coronavirus as there is for the flu, it seems to be more contagious and spreads faster than the flu, and may cause more serious illness than the flu, so it is something to be concerned about, but panic and misinformation don't help anyone.
 I will admit, I am now much more concerned that I was just a few days ago.

-he things we CAN and SHOULD be doing to protect ourselves and our patrons are the same things we really should have been doing already because of cold and flu season, and most of it is easy, though slightly inconvenient, and should be common sense.
+However, the things we CAN and SHOULD be doing to protect ourselves and our patrons are the same things we really should have been doing already because of cold and flu season, and most of it is easy, though slightly inconvenient, and should be common sense.

 No, I am not a medical doctor or public health specialist.
 However, I do have master's degree in Microbiology and I worked for several years in biomedical research on disease-causing microorganisms and vaccine research and development in private industry, for the military, and for NIH.
 My thesis research was on adenovirus pathogensis, studying the how and why the virus causes disease at a molecular level.
 Adenovirus is not related to Coronavirus, but causes similar disease patterns and has a similar transmission.
 So while I am not an expert and I don't claim to know everything, I know a little something.